 These glasses block certain wavelengths of electronic blue light, which has been shown to affect your brain by messing up sleep cycles and throwing you off your natural rhythm.
-Learn more about blue light and its negative effects by clicking here.

 Next, read up on the best foods to promote brain health.
 (Spoiler alert: Coffee and avocado make the list.)